 "2016 will mark the beginning of the end of cold calling and cold emailing.
 My sales team does not prospect.
 Our marketing and product teams work together to acquire free users of our product who then raise their hand and literally book time in my sales rep’s calendars.
 As HubSpot has been reporting for years, the cost effectiveness of cold outreach pales in comparison to inbound generated leads.
 In 2016, more companies will team up their product, marketing, and sales teams to lower customer acquisition costs and accelerate growth."

-- Mike Pici, Sales Manager, HubSpot Sales Division
+- Michael Pici, Director, HubSpot Sales Division